sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 management of cryptographic keys.
 This includes best practices for selection of applicable key length, as applicable for the relevant algorithms selected.

+* TBD: how to do updates on algorithms

 # Future updates
 This profile was creating using published, finalized specifications and standards as basis.
 Some relevant new documents are under development at the